-Accommodation is in a combination of hotels and guesthouses.
+ACCOMMODATION Accommodation is in a combination of hotels and guesthouses.
 All accommodation is reasonably comfortable although each night is different and the facilities offered do vary quite considerably.
 Many of the desert guesthouses are quite isolated and are typically Moroccan, with simple rooms surrounding a courtyard and one main dining area.
-Hotels are generally about 2\ to 3\, all bedrooms have en-suite bathrooms (usually with a shower rather than bath) and some hotels have a swimming pool.
+Hotels in cities are generally about 3and rooms have en-suite bathrooms, but the guesthouse & gites have less facilities and bathrooms may be shared (bathrooms usually have showers rather than bathtubs).
+Some hotels have a swimming pool.
 Luggage will be transported by back up vehicle.
 Rates assume twin (or occasionally triple) bedded rooms but singles can usually be organised by prior request for a supplement.